Data Authenticity, Consent, & Provenance for AI are all broken: what will it take to fix them?: The Need for Data Provenance

 \section{The Need for Data Provenance}

-In the last decade, data from across the web, such as news, social media, and encyclopedias, has become a vital resource in general-purpose, generative AI\footnote{This work is scoped specifically to large foundation models that are (a) generative, meaning they can create potentially inauthentic text, images or other content, and (b) are typically general-purpose, and therefore tend to scrape vast, diverse distribution of web data, that are under-documented, curated, and checked for consenting use.} consumer technologies like GPT-4, Midjourney, and Whisper.
+In the last decade, data from across the web, such as news, social media, and encyclopedias, has become a vital resource in general-purpose, generative AI consumer technologies\footnote{This work is scoped specifically to AI technologies often called foundation models that are (a) generative, meaning they can create potentially inauthentic text, images or other content, and (b) are typically general-purpose, and therefore tend to scrape vast, diverse distribution of web data, that are under-documented, curated, and checked for consenting use.} like GPT-4, Midjourney, and Whisper.
 These technologies, some with over 100 million weekly users \citep{malik2023openai}, have already begun to catalyze innovation \citep{brynjolfsson2018productivity} and scientific inquiry while starting to affect wide swaths of the economy and many everyday consumers~\citep{bommasani2021opportunities}.
 These models are trained on diverse compilations of text, image, and audio data scraped from the web, synthetically generated, or hand-curated.
 The resulting race to scrape, secure, and mass-produce massive collections of loosely structured data has come with consequences.

 Current practices include widely sourcing and bundling data without tracking or vetting their original sources \citep{longpre2023data}, creator intentions \citep{chayka_aistealing_art_2023}, copyright and licensing status \citep{bandy2021addressing}, or even basic composition and properties \citep{dodge2021documenting}.
-The lack of transparency on and public infrastructure available to track these metadata has led developers into ethical and legal challenges.
+The lack of transparency on this metadata and public infrastructure available to track it has led developers into ethical and legal challenges.

 Data that is used for training without significant due diligence has resulted in numerous recent, real-world problems.
 For instance, the LAION-5B dataset was among the most widely used text-to-image datasets on HuggingFace, before being removed after thousands of Child Sexual Abuse Material (CSAM) images were reported \citep{IWF2023AIAbuse, David2023AIDatasetCSAM}.
 The use of certain data sources has triggered intellectual property disputes, culminating in lawsuits against Stability AI, Midjourney, and OpenAI (see e.g., Tremblay v.
 OpenAI and The New York Time v.
 Microsoft Corporation).
 Additionally, there is evidence that foundation models can leak personally identifiable information (PII) \citep{carlini2021extracting, nasr2023scalable}, generate non-consensual intimate imagery (NCII), create misinformation or deepfakes \citep{rawte2023survey,westerlund2019emergence}, and proliferate biases or discrimination \citep{buolamwiniGenderShades2018}.
 Methods to retract, or ‘unlearn’, data from a model after training is complete are currently of limited reliability \citep{villaronga2018humans}.
 Machine unlearning methods often fail to fully remove the intended information, or can harm other aspects of a production model, disincentivizing their use \citep{Xu2023MachineUnlearning, Shaik2024ExploringMachineUnlearning}.
 As a result, early choices around training data have long-term consequences, creating a pressing need for resources that allow developers to find and fully understand the benefits and risks of different training datasets.